misiektoja/spotify_profile_monitor/README.md

 Spotify Profile Monitor can send profile, follower and error alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook delivery works with or without email.

 `WEBHOOK_PROVIDER` selects the request format.
 It defaults to `"discord"`.
-Use `--webhook-provider discord` or `--webhook-provider ntfy` for a one-run override.
+Standard Discord and public `ntfy.sh` URLs automatically select the matching format if this configured value is stale.
+Self-hosted ntfy and compatible endpoints still use the configured provider.
+Use `--webhook-provider discord` or `--webhook-provider ntfy` for an explicit one-run override.

 #### Discord